-She’s not going to “freak out” like a woman in a Western country (USA, Canada) where guys are timider and don’t really approach women.
+She’s not going to “freak out” like a woman in a Western country (USA, Canada) where guys are timider and don’t approach women.

 This brings on to the next point: be direct.
 When approaching a Brazilian woman, don’t beat around the bush.
 Don’t play indirect games.
-Don’t ask for “directions” (unless you really mean it).
+Don’t ask for “directions” (unless you mean it).

 Once you find a woman you like, simply come over, tell her that you noticed her walking or sitting, that you found her attractive and then ask her if she’d like to meet up one day.

-Brazilian women appreciate a man who wants something and aren’t afraid to get it.
+Brazilian women appreciate a man who wants something and isn’t afraid to get it.
 Thus, they will be direct in return.
-If she likes you, she’ll let you know immediately.
+If she likes you, she'll let you know immediately.
 And, if she doesn’t, she’ll tell you the same.

 Unlike American women, they’ll never shame you or make fun of you or your approach.